Boomer giving money to young people

 1. Legal and Financial Responsibilities of an executor:

-2. Time and Resource Demands:
+2. Time and Resources:

 You may have to take time off work to become an executor.